 Examination of communication issues in organizational settings.
 Exposure to topics such as rules, networks, leadership, and decision making as well as methods of analyzing communication problems.
-Course Information: Prerequisite(s): COMM 200and COMM 201.
+Course Information: Prerequisite(s): COMM 101 and COMM 103; and Credit or concurrent registration in COMM 102; and Credit or concurrent registration in COMM 200.